 Wherever order of operations is of high importance to gameplay functionality, have a single class handle each step of the particular aspect of gameplay in succession, rather than having multiple listeners acting on the same signal simultaneously, in which case the order of listener assignment would be significant.
 This class will have modules (as interfaces / abstract classes) to handle each step of the particular aspect of gameplay as dependencies.

-The other approach of having many important listeners which depend on a specific order of operations among themselves upon a signal call is prone to error, tedious to manage, and causes difficulty in tracking the flow of control.
+The other approach of having many important listeners who depend on a specific order of operations among themselves upon a signal call is prone to error, tedious to manage, and causes difficulty in tracking the flow of control.

-As a general rule of thumb, if your design involves maintaining execution order of listeners, that indicates this maintainability problem which can be solved by the single-class, multiple-dependency approach.
-The cost is a bit more boilerplate code in writing the class which handles the order of operations, and writing the interfaces for each type of module it depends on.
+As a general rule of thumb, if your design involves maintaining the execution order of listeners, that indicates this maintainability problem which can be solved by the single-class, multiple-dependency approach.
+The cost is a bit more boilerplate code in writing the class which handles the order of operations and writing the interfaces for each type of module it depends on.

 Project Scene Configuration